Skip to main content Skip to footer

 At first glance, modern healthcare looks like a chaotic mess.
 Think about all those hospitals and medical centers, providers, medical staff, pharmaceutical and research companies, and even patients themselves, vying to fulfill their part in treating the ill and sick.
 What are the stats of the patient coming into the ER?
 Do we have enough supplies for the nurses up in ICU for the day?
 Does this patient's insurance cover their meals in that ward?

-Healthcare IT (HIT), with its medical computers and networks, have helped streamlined many of these processes.
-Today we cover five medical software used in HIT, from what their purpose is, to the best hardware to run them.
+Healthcare IT (HIT), with its hospital computer systems and networks, has helped streamline many of these processes.
+Today, we cover five medical software programs used in HIT, from their purpose to the best hardware to run them.

 What Does Medical Software Do?